mostakiiiim/react-portfolio/README.md

 # Project Description
-1.Get the best treatment with affordable price
+- Get the best treatment with affordable price

-2.Site created with simple React Js and React-Bootstrap
+- Site created with simple React Js and React-Bootstrap

-3.Email login and Google Login System
+- Email login and Google Login System

-4.Login to navigate more detailed routes
+- Login to navigate more detailed routes

-5.Hosted on Firebase
+- Hosted on Firebase

 ## Live Site Link